Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 - current Perl 6 books could be updated while changing the name
 - current Perl 6 blog posts could be better marked with TIOBE tag (as they presently are not tagged correctly in general)
 - reworked documentation could have *all* pages properly TIOBE tagged
+- in social media, use new, distinctive #rakulang tag

 ## Threats